Casey Wilson: Career

 Wilson started her comedy career writing and performing with the Upright Citizens Brigade Theatre (UCB) in New York and later in Los Angeles.
 At UCB, she was a member of the Harold improv teams "Mr. and Mrs. All-Star", "Sentimental Lady", and "Hey, Uncle Gary!".

 Among her best-known work at UCB was the long-running two-woman sketch show Rode Hard and Put Away Wet, written and performed alongside her comedy partner and best friend June Diane Raphael; the show ran from 2003 to 2006 in New York and Los Angeles and was an official selection at 2005's US Comedy Arts Festival in Aspen, Colorado.
 The two women, who first met in a clowning class during their freshman year at NYU, went on to win the ECNY Award for "Best Comedy Duo" in 2005.

 Wilson and Raphael's comedic partnership has since branched out into an active writing career in film and television.
 They co-wrote their first screenplay for the comedy Bride Wars, in which they also played supporting roles.
 They landed a development deal with UPN in 2005 to create a half-hour comedy pilot.
 In 2007 they worked as writers and story editors on the Americanized version of Creature Comforts on CBS.

 Wilson made her film acting debut as an acting student in the final scene of the 2006 Christopher Guest film For Your Consideration.
 She has since appeared in Julie & Julia, C.O.G., The Breakup Girl, The Guilt Trip, Killers, The Brothers Solomon, Freak Dance, The Great Buck Howard, and the Bob Odenkirk-directed short film Derek & Simon: A Bee and a Cigarette.
 She also co-starred in the David Fincher thriller Gone Girl (2014), the 2016 dramedy The Meddler, with Susan Sarandon, and the 2019 comedy Always Be My Maybe.

-Wilson is a frequent contributor to the popular humor website Funny or Die, writing and starring in many viral videos for the site, including a series of political parodies where she plays Callista Gingrich.

 Wilson continues to collaborate with writing partner June Diane Raphael on scripts for film and television.
 They have worked on numerous script rewrites for films in development, such as projects with Anna Faris and America Ferrera attached to star.
 As writer-performers, Wilson and Raphael also continue to generate material for themselves.
 They wrote and starred together in the comedy Ass Backwards, which co-stars Alicia Silverstone, Jon Cryer, Vincent D'Onofrio, Paul Scheer, and Bob Odenkirk.
 The film premiered at the Sundance Film Festival on January 21, 2013.
 Wilson and Raphael are working on a second film to star in together, produced by Will Ferrell and Adam McKay's company Gary Sanchez Productions.